-Students in grades 6th-12th participated in our San Marino campus’ annual fair, consisting of various experimental projects and Rube Goldberg creations.
-The goal of the year’s Rube Goldberg project was to insert a coin into a piggy bank, using pulleys, levers, screws, inclined planes, wheel and axles, and wedges to perform the simple task.
+San Marino students, grades 6-12 participated in the annual Science Fair, consisting of various creative experimental projects and elaborate Rube Goldberg designs.
+The goal for the Rube Goldberg project was to insert a coin into a piggy bank, using pulleys, levers, screws, inclined planes, wheels and axles, and wedges to perform the simple task.

-This year’s science fair showcased a couple of changes: less experimental projects and bigger, better Rube Goldberg’s.
+The Science Fair showcased a couple of changes: less experimental projects and a bigger, better Rube Goldberg.

-The Rube Goldberg teams consisted of up to 10 students.
-They were asked to be creative while explaining their machines.
-Some students wrote scripts, which they recited to the judges, or created scenarios, like a bank robbery, to explain why they wanted to drop a coin in the piggy bank.
+The Rube Goldberg teams consisted of eleven students.
+Students were asked to be creative while explaining their machines.
+Some students wrote scripts, which they recited to the judges.
+Students also created scenarios, like a bank robbery, to explain why they wanted to drop a coin in the piggy bank.

-The experimental projects ranged from food experiments to debunking hair care commercials.
-Teams of 2 worked hard to produce some fun poster boards.
+The projects ranged from food experiments to debunking hair care commercials.
+Teams of two worked to produce fun and imaginative poster boards.

-Stay tuned: winners will be announced when students return from Winter Break on January 8th.
+Stay tuned: winners will be announced when students return from Winter Break.